LiskHQ/lisk-docs/docs/lisk-tools/api-providers.md

 Lisk nodes expose an RPC API that allows other parties to interact with the blockchain by invoking requests.

-If you're just getting started and need an RPC URL, you can use our [free endpoints](#Lisk-RPC).
+If you're just getting started and need an RPC URL, you can use our [free endpoints](#lisk-rpc).
-If you're looking to strenghten your app and avoid rate-limiting for your users, please check out our available RPC node providers like [dRPC](#dRPC).
+If you're looking to strengthen your app and avoid rate-limiting for your users, please check out our available RPC node providers like [dRPC](#drpc).

 ## API reference